 Outpatient treatment, where one comes into the facility regularly for treatment, and then goes about the rest of their day, can be more flexible and affordable.

-Medication Assisted Treatment, or MAT, is the use of an opioid-like drug such as methadone, buprenorphine, or naltrexone to reduce craving, withdrawal symptoms, and dependence.
+Medication Supported Recovery, also known as Medication Assisted Treatment or MAT, is the use of an opioid-like drug such as methadone, buprenorphine, or naltrexone to reduce craving, withdrawal symptoms, and dependence.
 The timing and dosing depends on the medication being used.
-MAT has been shown to be more effective than counseling alone in the treatment of Opioid Use Disorder, particularly when used with behavioral therapy, counseling, and social support.
+Medication supported Recovery has been shown to be more effective than counseling alone in the treatment of Opioid Use Disorder, particularly when used with behavioral therapy, counseling, and social support.

 The most esteemed scientific advisory body in the US, the National Academy of Sciences has published a new monograph, Medications for Opioid Use Disorder Save Lives.
 This document exhorts the medical and behavioral health communities to embrace the use of medications to treat Opioid Use Disorder.
 It also draws a bright moral line stating that withholding or not making available all FDA-approved medications for OUD is denial of appropriate care.